kevinawei/GeniusLeagueAssessment/README.md

                 rows.append(row)
         return rows
 ```
-## Once those rows have been retrieved, we traverse the rows and store the first instance per player per round into a 2d array (the index of the array should matchup with the round number - 1, if the team in question is team 2 then the index will matchup with the round number -16).
+## Once those rows have been retrieved, we traverse the rows and store the first instance per player per round into a 2d array (the index of the array should match up with the round number - 1, if the team in question is team 2 then the index will match up with the round number -16).
 This marks the first time that a player has entered BombsiteB in a given round.
 ``` python
 def enterArea(rows):# function which returns a 2d array indexed by round number, within each round contains rows of data for first instance of player data for that round
     playerIndex = -1